Create Your Free Account

 It is important to note, this tax does not apply unless you dispose of your cryptocurrency.
-No tax applies if you haven’t disposed your cryptocurrency.
-If, however, you move your cryptocurrency from BTC to ETH (or any other coin), your profits at that point become taxable.
+If, however, you exchange your cryptocurrency from BTC to ETH (or any other coin), any profits made at that point become taxable.
 You do not need to cash out to NZD to create a tax obligation.
 You will need to find out what the BTC worth was in fiat currency (NZD) when you bought it and what the ETH worth was when you made the trade.
 The difference between those fiat currency amounts is subject to tax.

-If you’ve made a loss when buying and selling cryptocurrency, while not ideal, you can offset your loss against any income you’ve made over the year (including PAYE income deducted from wages or salary)
+If you’ve made a loss when buying and selling cryptocurrency, you can offset your loss against any income you’ve made over the year (including PAYE income deducted from wages or salary).

-When you go to do your tax return once the tax year has ended (March 31st) you’ll need to complete and file an IR 3.
+When you go to do your tax return once the tax year has ended (March 31st) you’ll need to complete and file an individual tax return (IR3).
 Make sure to use the “Other Income” section of your return when reporting crypto trading gains and losses.

 Cryptocurrency tax laws are subject to change due to new changes in legislation or court decisions; always check the IRD website for up-to-date information.

 If your primary business activity involves any of the following, you are likely classed as a crypto business:

 Even if your business does not undertake these activities, you’re subject to tax if you receive or pay cryptocurrency for services.